 - If you test positive to COVID-19, it is important to let your treating team know as soon as possible, because there are COVID-19 treatments available.
-These antiviral treatments work best when they are given within 5 days after symptoms begin.

 - Antiviral treatments taken as capsules or tablets may help stop COVID-19 infection from becoming severe.

 - People who test positive for COVID-19 who are at higher risk of severe illness are eligible for antiviral treatments.
 This includes: